alecmuffett/eotk/README.md

 ## Troubleshooting

-Firstly, the logs for any given project will reside in `projects.d/<PROJECTNAME>.d/logs.d/`
+The logs for any given project will reside in `projects.d/<PROJECTNAME>.d/logs.d/`

 If something is problematic, first try: